-Section 47 of the Mental Health Act provides for a DAMHS, with the consent of the Director, to return a special patient detained following an application made under section 45(2) of the Mental Health Act to prison.
+Section 47 of the Mental Health Act provides for a DAMHS, with the consent of the Director, to direct the return of a special patient detained following an application made under section 45(2) of the Mental Health Act to prison.
 This also applies to people detained under a 'hybrid order'; namely, section 34(1)(a)(i) of the CP(MIP) Act.

 The Director may direct the return to prison of a patient detained under section 46 of the Mental Health Act (section 47(2)).
-If a patient detained under section 46 of the Mental Health Act requests a return to prison, the DAMHS is responsible for 'making the arrangements' for a return to prison (section 47(4)).
+If a patient detained under section 46 of the Mental Health Act requests a return to prison, the DAMHS is responsible for 'making the necessary arrangements' as soon as practicable for a return to prison (section 47(4)).
 These requests are typically made within five working days before the proposed return.

-Table 20: Information to support a request for a patient to be returned to prison
+Table 20: Information to support a request for a patient to be returned to prison nformatior